jazwa/rackstack/README.md

 - Side rails are mounted using M3 hex nuts and screws.

+## Trays, Boxes, etc

+Some parametric trays and support rails for your rack can be found in [rack-mount/print](./rack-mount/print).
+These files are currently pretty rough around the edges.
+However, they still make a great jumping off point for designing rack-mount items.

 ## Configuring + Generating STLs
-A python script:  [rbuild.py](./rbuild.py) is provided to generate different project stls.
+A python script:  [rbuild.py](./rbuild.py) is provided to generate different project stls. **Before running the script**, please configure the path to the OpenSCAD binary in [rbuild.py](./rbuild.py).

 Requirements:
-  - `openscad` cli (Currently only supported on Linux/Mac).
-Please configure the path to the OpenSCAD binary in [rbuild.py](./rbuild.py)
+  - `openscad` cli command (Currently only supported on Linux/Mac).
   - `python3`

 ### Examples: